Spearin/fccw-docs/docs/userguides/making-mods/editing-game-ini-files.md

 ### Comments

 These are notes that help explain the values for uses for the various entries.
 These must start with a “;” and space and then any info you want to add.
 This is a great way to record changes you make and note the original value.
-For example: *; Changed VaporLineWidth from 10 to 13 – 4Jan25.*
+For example: *;**Changed VaporLineWidth from 10 to 13 – 4Jan25.*

+!!! warning
-**WARNING:**Do not add comments after Values or Headers as these will cause the items to not be read and result in crashes.
+    Do not add comments after Values or Headers as these will cause the items to not be read and result in crashes.
 Place Comments above or below the line you wish to comment on.